Parking Structure Incident Attorney

 - But in most cases, if you kept keys to a secured vehicle, the contract could be a lease to rent space.
 And in that case, no rights to the vehicle itself get given over.

-But What About the Disclaimer on the Parking Slip?
+But What About the Disclaimer on the Packing Slip?

 Ok.
 That's an often asked question.
 Let's address this like a lawyer.